 In most cases, oral agents usually lead to increased liver function abnormalities.
 Testosterone that is not modified is absorbed fast by the liver.
-This makes it hard for satisfactory concentration of serum to be attained.
-The modified 17 alpha alkyltestosterones including fluoxymesterone or methyltestosterone require high amount of doses that should to be taken many times daily.
+This makes it hard for a satisfactory concentration of serum to be attained.
+The modified 17 alpha alkyl testosterones including fluoxymesterone or methyltestosterone require a high amount of doses that should be taken many times daily.
 For clinical use, the formulation is not recommended.

 Reduction in levels of testosterone might yield variations in terms of energy, libido, mood and sexual function.
 Some individuals might be inconvenienced because of the need to have regular testosterone injections.
 The dose can be increased from 300 to 400 to ensure that the level of serum testosterone is maintained for about three weeks.

-Just like it happens with other patients, those under testosterone replacement therapy, require to be monitored to ensure that the levels of their testosterone remain in the normal ranges.
-The doctor is supposed to perform thorough evaluation on change occurring in the testosterone levels and deal with all the side effects that the patient might be experiencing.
-The levels of serum testosterone require to be checked five to seven hours after the application so the follow-up procedure is an integral part of the therapy.
+Just like it happens with other patients, those under testosterone replacement therapy, require being monitored to ensure that the levels of their testosterone remain in the normal ranges.
+The doctor is supposed to perform a thorough evaluation of change occurring in the testosterone levels and deal with all the side effects that the patient might be experiencing.
+The levels of serum testosterone require being checked five to seven hours after the application so the follow-up procedure is an integral part of the therapy.